Analyzing CPU Usage in Your App

 Looking for Bottlenecks with Performance Monitor Counters

 Performance monitor counters (PMCs) are hardware registers that measure events occurring in the processor.
-They can be used to help identify bottlenecks in your app by identifying an excessive amount of events of a particular type.
+They can be used to help find bottlenecks in your app by identifying an excessive amount of events of a particular type.
 For example, a high number of conditional branch instructions may indicate a section of logic that, if rearranged, might lower the number of branches required.
 Even though PMC events can bring these issues to light, it is up to you to match them to your code and decide how they will help you improve your app’s performance.

 In Instruments, you track PMC events using the Counters instrument.